 Today the Supreme Court heard over 50 review petitions seeking a review of the Court's 28th September 2018 verdict.
 In its September 2018 verdict, the Supreme Court held as unconstitutional the Sabarimala Temple Entry custom of prohibiting women between the ages of 10 to 50 years from entering the inner shrine of the temple.

 Shortly after the 4:1 majority decision outlawing the ban on the entry of women, several petitions seeking a review of this decision were filed before the Court.
-Further, a few fresh petitions were filed challenging the entry of women within the inner shrine of the temple, on the grounds that it is dedicated to the worship of Lord Ayyappa, a celibate deity.
+Further, a few fresh petitions were filed challenging the entry of women within the inner shrine of the temple, on the ground that it is dedicated to the worship of Lord Ayyappa, a celibate deity.
 These were taken up for hearing today before a Constitution Bench comprising CJI R Gogoi and the four Justices from the Bench that delivered the 28th September judgment: Justice AM Khanwilkar, Justice R Nariman, Justice DY Chandrachud and Justice I Malhotra.

 On 13th November 2018, the Supreme Court had its first hearing pertaining to the admission of review petitions.
 It took place in the CJI's chambers and was not open to the public.
 During it, the Court agreed to hear the review petitions in open court on the question of whether they should be admitted.
 Yesterday, the Registrar listed the review petitions as admitted.

 Today's hearing began with CJI Gogoi explicitly stating that arguments must be restricted to grounds for review alone.
 He reminded lawyers not to present arguments that go beyond the scope of review.